sdiehl/wiwinwlh/tutorial.md

 Conduits are conceptually similar though philosophically different approach to the same problem of constant space deterministic resource handling for IO resources.

-The first initial differnce is that await function now returns a ``Maybe`` which allows different handling of termination.
+The first initial difference is that await function now returns a ``Maybe`` which allows different handling of termination.
 The composition operators are also split into a connecting operator (``$$``) and a fusing operator (``=$``) for combining Sources and Sink and a Conduit and a Sink respectively.